May 13, 2026

 Is Tirzepatide Better Than Semaglutide?
 How to Think About “Better”

-Whether one of these medications will be better for you depends on your goals and your individual reaction to the medications.
-On average, tirzepatide has been shown in research to lead to a greater amount of weight loss: People with obesity in clinical trials for tirzepatide lost on average 20% of their body weight at week 72 (and about 7 inches off their waistlines), compared with about 14% of their body weight (and about 5 inches off their waistlines) with semaglutide.
+Whether one of these medications will be better for you depends on your goals and your individual reaction to them.
+On average, tirzepatide has been shown in research to lead to a greater amount of weight loss: People with obesity in clinical trials for tirzepatide lost, on average, 20% of their body weight at week 72 (and about 7 inches off their waistlines), compared with about 14% of their body weight (and about 5 inches off their waistlines) with semaglutide.
 For people wanting to lose smaller amounts of weight, either drug can be effective.
-Others who want to lose large amounts of weight may choose to start on semaglutide for insurance-coverage purposes and then can opt to switch over if weight loss stalls.
+Those who want to lose large amounts of weight may choose to start on semaglutide for insurance-coverage purposes, then can switch over to tirzepatide if weight loss stalls.

-That said, individual responses can affect how much weight is lost—and there is variability with both drugs.
+That said, individual responses can affect how much weight is lost—and it can differ with each drug.
 With both medications, side effects can happen, too.
 The most common side effects are gastrointestinal (think: constipation, diarrhea, or an upset stomach).
 They occur in about three-quarters of people on either semaglutide or tirzepatide.
-The best medication for you will be the one you can take safely and consistently, and the one that delivers the benefits you’re looking for.
+The best medication for you will be the one you can take safely and consistently and the one that delivers the benefits you’re looking for.
 A clinician (like those at Midi Health) can help you sort through these issues.

 Expected Results: What Weight Loss Can Look Like on Each Option

-- These medications don’t work alone.
-For success, these drugs are intended to be used alongside a healthy diet and exercise regimen.
+• These medications don’t work alone: For success, these drugs are intended to be used alongside a healthy diet and exercise regimen.
 That might mean you need to make significant changes to what you eat or boost your activity levels.
-As your appetite is diminished, leaning into a balanced diet is needed so that you still meet your nutritional needs.
+As your appetite is diminished, leaning into a balanced diet is needed to make sure you still meet your nutritional needs.
 All weight loss, too, comes with some muscle mass loss, so partnering these medications with exercise will help you maintain strength.

 Other Benefits of Tirzepatide and Semaglutide

-- Heart health: There’s significant evidence that semaglutide reduces the risk of heart attack and stroke, and promising indications that tirzepatide may similarly boost heart health as well.
+• Heart health: There’s significant evidence that semaglutide reduces the risk of heart attack and stroke, plus promising indications that tirzepatide may similarly boost heart health as well.

-- Liver function: Research has shown that semaglutide results in improved liver fat and scarring, and MASH is an FDA approved indication.
-Tirzepatide is showing a similar impact but is not yet FDA-approved for this indication.
+• Liver function: Research has shown that semaglutide results in improved liver fat and scarring, and MASH (which stands for metabolic dysfunction-associated steatohepatitis) is an FDA-approved indication.
+Tirzepatide is showing a similar impact but is not yet FDA approved for this indication.

 Side Effects: What’s Common and How to Manage It

-Some people tolerate these tirzepatide and semaglutide well, while others struggle with the side effects.
-They’re similar for both drugs, with gastrointestinal effects topping the list for each.
+Some people tolerate tirzepatide and semaglutide well, while others struggle with the side effects.
+They’re similar for both drugs, with gastrointestinal (GI) effects topping the list for each.

-- Tirzepatide common side effects include nausea, vomiting, diarrhea, decreased appetite, constipation, upset stomach
+• Tirzepatide common side effects include nausea, vomiting, diarrhea, decreased appetite, constipation, and upset stomach.

-- Semaglutide common side effects include nausea, vomiting, diarrhea, stomach pain, constipation, heartburn, burping, runny nose/sore throat, headache
+• Semaglutide common side effects include nausea, vomiting, diarrhea, stomach pain, constipation, heartburn, burping, runny nose/sore throat, and headache.

 For many people, the side effects can be managed well.
 These tips can help:

-- Hydrate, which is key for gastrointestinal (GI) health.
+• Hydrate, which is key for GI health.

 Who Might Be a Good Fit—and Who Needs Extra Caution